AMWA-TV/is-11/docs/Data Model.md

 SHOULD change if:

 - Device ID changes
-- A different physical interface (such as an SDI output) is mapped to consume the essence
+- A different physical interface (such as an SDI output) is mapped to consume the stream

 SHOULD NOT change if: